Last Updated on June 20, 2023 by Aaron Barriga

 - Shield the eye with a gauze patch till you get medical attention

-For any eye-related query or treatment, get in touch with InSight Vision Center today!
+For any eye-related query or treatment, get in touch with your eye doctor in Fresno today!